ManU4kym/Cisco-ccna/Course_Notes/Ethernet_LAN_Switching_Part2.md

 SW1 #clear mac address-table dynamic interface <optional Interface>

 // clears the MAC table entry of the Switch by it's **INTERFACE n**ame.

+- Note: The process of addresses being cleared from the MAC address table after 5 minutes of inactivity is konwn as aging